 Change in Control.
-If a Change in Control of the Company occurs (as defined in the Plan), if approved by the Plan administrator, all awards will be subject to accelerated vesting, as follows: (a) all Options that have been outstanding for at least six months will become immediately exercisable in full and will remain exercisable in accordance with their terms; (b) all restricted stock awards that have been outstanding for at least six months will become immediately fully vested and non-forfeitable; and (c) any conditions to the issuance of shares of Common Stock pursuant to performance stock awards that have been outstanding for at least six months will lapse.
+If a Change in Control of the Company occurs (as defined in the 2021 Plan), if approved by the 2021 Plan administrator, all awards will be subject to accelerated vesting, as follows: (a) all Options that have been outstanding for at least six months will become immediately exercisable in full and will remain exercisable in accordance with their terms; (b) all restricted stock awards that have been outstanding for at least six months will become immediately fully vested and non-forfeitable; and (c) any conditions to the issuance of shares of Common Stock pursuant to performance stock awards that have been outstanding for at least six months will lapse.

-The Plan administrator may also determine that: (a) some or all Plan participants holding outstanding Options will receive, with respect to some or all of the shares of Common Stock subject to such options ("Option Shares"), either (i) cash in an amount equal to the excess of the fair market value of such Option Shares of Stock having an aggregate fair market value equal to the excess of the fair market value of the Option Shares over the exercise price per share of such Option Shares; or (iii) any combination of cash or shares of Common Stock; and (b) some or all Participants holding performance stock awards will receive cash in an amount equal the Fair Market Value of such shares immediately prior to the effective date of such Change in Control.
+The 2021 Plan administrator may also determine that: (a) some or all 2021 Plan participants holding outstanding Options will receive, with respect to some or all of the shares of Common Stock subject to such options ("Option Shares"), either (i) cash in an amount equal to the excess of the fair market value of such Option Shares over the exercise price per share of such Option Shares, (ii) a number of shares of Common Stock having an aggregate fair market value equal to the excess of the fair market value of the Option Shares over the exercise price per share of such Option Shares; or (iii) any combination of cash or shares of Common Stock; and (b) some or all Participants holding performance stock awards will receive cash in an amount equal the Fair Market Value of such shares immediately prior to the effective date of such Change in Control.

 Adjustments upon Changes in Capitalization.
-In the event of any reorganization, merger, consolidation, recapitalization, liquidation, reclassification, stock dividend, stock split, combination of shares or any other change in the corporate structure or shares of the Company, the Plan administrator (or, if the Company is not the surviving corporation in any such transaction, the board of directors of the surviving corporation) will make appropriate adjustment as to the number and kind of securities or other property (including cash) available for issuance or payment under the Plan and, in order to prevent dilution or enlargement of the rights of Plan participants, the number and kind of securities or other property (including cash) subject to outstanding Incentive Awards and the exercise price of outstanding Options.
+In the event of any reorganization, merger, consolidation, recapitalization, liquidation, reclassification, stock dividend, stock split, combination of shares or any other change in the corporate structure or shares of the Company, the 2021 Plan administrator (or, if the Company is not the surviving corporation in any such transaction, the board of directors of the surviving corporation) will make appropriate adjustment as to the number and kind of securities or other property (including cash) available for issuance or payment under the 2021 Plan and, in order to prevent dilution or enlargement of the rights of 2021 Plan participants, the number and kind of securities or other property (including cash) subject to outstanding Incentive Awards and the exercise price of outstanding Options.